 The Tower: "Gigantic, unimaginably huge, looms-over-everything" variety.

-Tower of Babel: referenced, with significant alterations.
+Tower of Babel: Referenced, with significant alterations.
 Maria's retelling alters the facts and changes the moral.
 The hubris is inverted ("And on the pedestal these words appear: 'Great is the world and its Maker, and great is Man!'") and retribution comes from paying too much attention to the idea and ignoring the workers.
 There is no confusion of tongues, but another clever inversion ("The praises of one became the curses of another.
 Although they spoke the same language, they could not understand one another's words").
 The New Tower of Babel at the heart of the city is absolutely untouched by the destruction and the divided classes are reunited.

-In an audio commentary it is suggested that this is intentionally done by the city's leaders, so they have better control over the lower classes.
+We Will Use Manual Labour In The Future: In an audio commentary it is suggested that this is intentionally done by the city's leaders, so they have better control over the lower classes.
 In reality, machines are supposed to make life easier and be able to function without humans.

-What Happened to the Mouse?: Georgy (11811), the worker Freder takes the place of at the dial machine, after he goes into Yoshiwara.
+Georgy (11811), the worker Freder takes the place of at the dial machine, after he goes into Yoshiwara.
 His story was expanded on in the footage that was later cut and, until recently, Lost Forever.
 When the workers start rioting, they rush at Freder, but Georgy protects him and is stabbed to death.

 Much of the lost footage also pertains to the Thin Man, who follows Freder, Georgy, and Josaphat at Joh Fredersen's behest.